KakGuden/Site-for-project-1/README.md

 ## Content
 * Paypal button was take from the offical paypal site
 * Icons used in the footer where taken from - https://fontawesome.com/
+* Fonts used where taken from - https://fonts.google.com/
 ## Media
 * Images used was taken from - https://www.pexels.com/